xinzhao13/Machine_Learning_scikit-learn/README.md

 # Machine Learning Python
-Implementation of many machine learning algorithms in Python, along with proper documentation and data sets used.
+Implementation of many machine learning algorithms in Python, along with proper documentation and data sets used for examples.

+# Implementations
+  - Simple Linear Regression
+  - Multiple Linear Regression